Jackie Jokers

-Jackie Jokers is a supporting character of the Richie Rich comic book franchise from Harvey Comics.
-A black bowl haircut marks him and he works as a professional entertainer.
+Jackie Jokers is a supporting character in the Richie Rich comic book franchise from Harvey Comics.
+He has a black bowl haircut and works as a professional entertainer.

-He debuted in 1973, in his eponymous title, before being cancelled and replaced by the title Richie Rich and Jackie Jokers later that year.
+Jokers debuted in 1973 in his eponymous title before being cancelled and replaced by the title Richie Rich and Jackie Jokers later that year.
 He and his similar-looking father, Jerry Jokers, are both stand-up comedians, but Jackie often takes his indulgences of other performing and creative arts to comical extremes.
-Also featured is Ben Booker, Jackie's talent agent.
+Ben Booker, Jackie's talent agent, is also featured.
 In every issue of Richie Rich and Jackie Jokers, a featured story would always show Jackie doing a parody of current films, TV shows, or commercials.